microbit-matt-hillsdon/pxt-simx-sample/simx/README.md

 # `simx-sample` Simulator Extension

-The `simx-sample/simx` webapp was created with [Vite](https://vitejs.dev) + [React](https://react.dev) + [TypeScript](https://typescriptlang.org), though none of these frameworks are required.
-You are free to use any framework you like, as long as:
-* The app is packaged as a static web application.
-* The app is published to GitHub Pages.

 ## Overview

 This guide walks you through the process of developing and testing a MakeCode extension that includes a simulator extension (_simx_).